vanbroup/documents/output/CS.md

 The digest algorithm used to sign Timestamp tokens must match the digest algorithm used to sign the Timestamp Certificate.

 # 7. CERTIFICATE, CRL, AND OCSP PROFILES

 ## 7.1 Certificate profile

-The CA SHALL meet the technical requirements set forth in [Section 2.2 - Publication of Information](#22-publication-of-information), [Section 6.1.5 - Key Sizes](#615-key-sizes), and [Section 6.1.6 - Public Key Parameters Generation and Quality Checking](#616-public-key-parameters-generation-and-quality-checking).

-Prior to 2023-09-15, the CA SHALL issue Certificates in accordance with the profile specified in these Requirements or the profile specified in version 1.8.6 of the Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates.
-Effective 2023-09-15, the CA SHALL issue Certificates in accordance with the profile specified in these Requirements.

-## 7.1 Certificate profile